hitomishiri-net/hitomishiri-net/README.md

 I acknowledge that my work is often naive and overly poetic.
 Yet, I am committed to converting that poetry into **Structure** and building it into something functional that others can use.

+Recently, however, I have stopped placing all trust and responsibility onto the interface itself.

+An interface is only an aid.
+The fragile abstractions born from the Internet can offer the illusion of omniscience, yet they grant no real agency.

+I have come to believe that it is possible—and necessary—to trust the person in front of me a little more, while accepting my own share of responsibility for the relationship.

+The moment I no longer feel the need for a “Human Instrumentality Project,” the moment I stop trying to solve every human relationship as a problem, I can finally begin to see the person who is actually there.

+Perhaps everything written here is simply an adolescent fantasy that leaked into Computer Science.
+Because of that, I constantly question whether my ideas have become arrogant.
+That is why I continue to prefer abstraction—not as an escape from reality, but as a reminder of my own limits.

+One direction I am exploring is to transform my experiences into stories—or perhaps “Braindances”—that others can re-experience through computational structures.

+Ironically, if I ever become completely confident in myself through success, I fear I may begin to resemble the kind of triumphant technologist I have always resisted—someone who mistakes success for certainty, and confidence for understanding.

+My current answer is intentionally modest.

+Rather than claiming to change society, I want to build systems that let people experience dreams.
+Small, economically insignificant toys for curious people.

+If someone finds value in them, I will be grateful—not because I have succeeded in the market, but because I was able to care for another person through something I built.

+By allowing these dreams to remain embarrassingly personal, I hope to build an architecture that preserves humility alongside creation.

 -----

 ## Core Thesis